Ryan Giggs' ex became slave to his demands, court hears

 Ms Greville agreed she made a number of witness statements to police following the alleged assault in November 2020, including two in the last week.

-Mr Daw asked: "In the course of those statements, did you tell the police the whole truth?"
+Chris Daw QC, representing Mr Giggs, asked: "In the course of those statements, did you tell the police the whole truth?".

 'I was in a vulnerable position'